25 GCSE Maths Questions And Answers By Topic And Difficulty

 Students need to construct the two equations by substituting n = 3 and n = 6 in an2 + bn in order to produce a pair of simultaneous equations which can then be solved.
 After calculating the values of a and b, students need to remember to finish the question by substituting ‘5’ into the nth term.

-For more GCSE maths questions take a look at our free Nth term lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Nth term lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one tutoring.

 6. Algebraic fractions maths question